 A tip?
 When picking out avocados, make sure to "select blackish-green, pebbly-skin Haas avocados, which are higher in healthy fats and lower in carbs than the smooth, bright green Florida ones," says Colette Heimowitz, the vice president of nutrition and education at Atkins Nutritionals (creators of the Atkins diet).

 "Wild salmon is rich in omega-3 fatty acids and much lower in the toxins like PCBs than farmed salmon," explains Barry Sears, creator of The Zone Diet and author of The Zone series.
 Omega-3s are important, as they "reduce the risk of heart disease and help boost good cholesterol," Bouvier explains.
 "Omega-3s have also been linked to helping reduce the risks for depression, cancer, and help overall cognitive function."
+Not to mention it is amazing to incorporate into a diet focused on healing acne.

 "This juicy ball of sunshine contains a long list of super-important vitamins and minerals, many of which contribute to the health of our digestive and immune systems and can do quite a number on the health of our hair and skin," says Courtney Baron, a Thumbtack health and wellness instructor.
 "The vitamin C in lemons helps produce collagen and protects the skin from free radicals, which could lead to cancer."